 Building Health Partnerships.
 On the 28th of June 2018, the Herefordshire and Worcestershire BHP 'think carer' group met for the last time as part of the funded Building Health Partnerships Programme (BHP).
-Think Carer Partnership Presentation [pdf] 939KB and click here to view more information about the Building Health Programme more broadly and how we can enable a new and fresh dialogue between statutory organisations/services and the voluntary and community sector.
+Here's the Think Carer Partnership Presentation for information and you can also find out more on the IVAR website about the Building Health Programme more broadly and how we can enable a new and fresh dialogue between statutory organisations/services and the voluntary and community sector.

 Blogs and films are a great way for people who are passionate to air their views, tell us about their experience and give great advice and support to others who would like to do the same.

 Volunteer and stroke survivor, Sas Freeman on co-production.
 The language often used with stroke survivors is negative and this impacts on their progress and recovery. “ Would it be possible to use different language?”
 How do we include children affected by stroke?
 “Take the time to take children in the family aside and explain what to expect”.

 Here are some tips which might be helpful if you want to write a Blog:

 - Blogs are successful because they are specific and written with passion.

 - They often highlight a single focus on a topic you enjoy or really care about.
 The best way to put this across is to “put a bit of yourself into it”.